mrasdfdela/springboard_50_capstone-project-2/README.md

 - User
   - Signup **/signup**
   - Login **/login**
-  - User Update **/user-login** - 1) lists Strava athlete info or links to (one-time) process for linking to Strava data & 2) form to update user profile information
+  - User Update **/user-login** - 1) lists Strava athlete info or links to a one-time process for linking to Strava data & 2) form to update user profile information
 - Home Page **/** - displays message to sign into app or displays latest Activities and Goals w/ links to view Activities and Goals pages
 - Activities
   - Activities page **/activities** - list of activities with stats for date, distance, and calories and navigation to view more activities